theprotein/mad-mark/README.md

 });
 ```

-Run `bemark server` to watch result at the same time.
+Run `mark serve` to watch result at the same time.

 You can use many themes in one project.
 Make sure your themes is defined in [config](#config).
 All of them is active in the same time and used as [redefinition levels](https://en.bem.info/methodology/key-concepts/#redefinition-level).